Digital nomad: Etymology

-The 1997 book Digital Nomad by Tsugio Makimoto and David Manners used the term to describe how technology allows for a return of societies to a nomadic lifestyle.
-Makimoto and Manners identified an emerging "digital nomad" lifestyle freed by technology "from the constraints of geography and distance."
-One of the first uses of digital nomads in research was in 2006 in the paper Towards the Epistemology of digital nomads by Patokorpi.
+The 1997 book Digital Nomad, by Tsugio Makimoto and David Manners, used the term to describe how technology allows for a return of societies to a nomadic lifestyle.
+Makimoto and Manners identified an emerging "digital nomad" lifestyle, freed by technology "from the constraints of geography and distance."
+One of the first uses of the term digital nomads in research was in 2006 in the paper "Towards the Epistemology of digital nomads" by Patokorpi.

 In contemporary usage, the term broadly describes a category of highly mobile, location-independent professionals who are able to live and work remotely from anywhere in the world with internet access, due to the integration of mobile technology into everyday life and work settings.

 Benefits

+A digital nomad utilizing a mobile workstation on a terrace in Thailand.
+The lifestyle allows for location independence and the ability to work from diverse environments.

 People typically become digital nomads due to a desire to travel, location independence and the lowered cost of living often provided by leaving expensive cities.
 Cost of living ranks chief among the criteria that digital nomads value when selecting a destination, followed by climate, diversity, and available leisure activities.
 There are also benefits for employers, as a 2021 study concluded that there is a causal relationship between worker productivity and the option to "work from anywhere," as workers who were freed from geographic limitations showed an average output increase of 4.4% while controlling for other factors.
 Digital nomads also typically spend more than 35% of their income in the location in which they are staying, an injection of capital that has been shown to stimulate local economies in popular destinations, primarily promoting the service industry and the sale of consumer goods.